 With many sets of keen eyes focused on this problem, researchers led by Anand Swaroop (National Eye Institute, National Institutes of Health, Bethesda, MD, USA) recently explored how age-induced alterations to the epigenome influence the function of rod photoreceptors within the retina via an eye-watering range of epigenomic and transcriptomic analyses.
 Rod photoreceptor dysfunction and associated vision loss is common in aging adults with metabolic stress highlighted as a primary driver of age-related remodeling in the retina – so can metabolic rewiring link epigenomic alterations to age-related losses in visual acuity?

 To address this question, the talented team purified rod photoreceptors from young (three-month-old), middle-aged (12-month-old), and old (18- and 24-month-old) mice thanks to the expression of a fluorescent report under the control of a neural retina-specific leucine zipper gene promoter (Nrl).
-To explore the association of the epigenome and gene regulation during aging, they performed whole-genome bisulfite sequencing (WGBS) in rod photoreceptors and integrated this data with transcriptional- (RNA-sequencing), chromatin accessibility- (ATAC-sequencing), and histone modification- (H3K27ac/H3K27me3) profiles.
+To explore the association of the epigenome and gene regulation during aging, they performed whole-genome bisulfite sequencing (WGBS) in rod photoreceptors and integrated this data with transcriptional- (RNA-sequencing), chromatin accessibility- (ATAC-Seq), and histone modification- (H3K27ac/H3K27me3) profiles.

 So, let’s hear from Corso-Diaz and colleagues on how their eye-opening new study turned their perceptive questions into an eye-popping scientific reality: